Last Updated on November 1, 2021 by MarcyPro

 5. Biking Gives Your Cardiovascular System a Boost

-Even a small amount of cardio exercise each week can have a big and positive impact on your cardiovascular system.
+A small amount of cardio exercise each week can have a positive impact on your cardiovascular system and cardiovascular endurance.
 When you use your recumbent bike, your heart has to work harder to pump blood and oxygen into the big and hungry muscles of your legs.
 As a result, your heart gets a workout and becomes stronger.

 According to the Heart Foundation, even just 30 minutes of physical activity a day can prevent heart disease and lower your risk of diabetes, stroke, and high blood pressure.
 It can also “reduce stress, tension, depression, and anxiety.”

-That’s a pretty good deal in exchange for a little time in your home gym each day on your recumbent bike.
-This is especially true considering that your recumbent bike makes it easy to watch a movie, listen to a podcast or music, read a book, or even knit or cross-stitch while you are on the bike!
+That is a lot of health benefits for a little time in your home gym each day on your recumbent bike.
+Let the time on a recumbent exercise bike fly by as you watch a movie, listen to a podcast or music, or read a book while you are on the bike!

 Do you want to bring all these recumbent bike benefits into your home?
 At Marcy, we offer a great selection of recumbent bike models.
 All our bikes provide excellent quality for an affordable price.
-See our full selection of recumbent bikes, and then start pedaling your way to a better body.
+See our full selection of the best recumbent bikes, and then start pedaling your way to a healthier body.